Gluon distributions and mass decompositions of the pion and kaon: Summary

 \section{Summary}

-The gluon distributions of pion and kaon from our global QCD analysis with the DGLAP equation with parton-parton recombination corrections are basically consistent with the DSE and LQCD predictions in the small-$x$ or large-$x$ region respectively.
-And we hope that future experimental measurements will verify it.
-In addition, the first four moments of gluon distributions of pion and kaon at different $Q^{2}$ scales are predicted, which are consistent with some theoretical model results.
+The pion and kaon gluon distributions from our previous global QCD analysis applying DGLAP equations with parton recombination corrections are basically consistent with the DSE and LQCD calculations in both small-$x$ and large-$x$ regions.
+The future experimental measurements will provide excellent chances to verify these predictions.
+Additionally, the first four moments of the gluon distributions of pion and kaon at different $Q^{2}$ scales are predicted, which agree well with some theoretical models.

-Furthermore, we study the mass structures of pion and kaon and provide the pion and kaon mass decompositions at different $Q^{2}$ scales.
-The QCD structure of pion and kaon mass is decomposed into the sum of four parts in this work.
-For pion and kaon, the quark mass contribution $M_{m}$ term is the largest part at higher $Q^{2}$.
-Comparing to the proton, the trace anomaly contribution of pion and kaon is smaller.
-These four parts depend on the momentum fraction $a$ by the quarks, trace anomaly parameter $b$, and quark mass anomalous dimension $\gamma_m$.
-We find an apparent difference between the mass decompositions of pion and proton \cite{Wang:2019mza}.
-Besides the trace anomaly contribution term $M_{a}$, we notice that the quark energy contribution $M_{q}$, gluon energy contribution $M_{g}$, and quark mass contribution $M_{m}$ terms have obvious dependence on $Q^{2}$ scales.
+We also give the mass structures of pion and kaon at different $Q^{2}$ scales, according to the mass decomposition of QCD energy-momentum tensor.
+The mass of the pion or the kaon can be decomposed into four parts in this work.
+For the pion and the kaon, the quark mass contribution $M_{m}$ is the largest one contributed to the meson mass at high $Q^{2}$.
+Compared to the proton, the trace anomaly contribution of pion or kaon is small.
+These four origins of the hadron mass depend on the momentum fraction $a$ by the quarks, the trace anomaly parameter $b$, and the quark mass anomalous dimension $\gamma_m$.
+In this work, we find some apparent differences between the mass decompositions of the pion and the proton \cite{Wang:2019mza}.
+Besides the trace anomaly contribution $M_{a}$, we notice that the quark energy contribution $M_{q}$, the gluon energy contribution $M_{g}$, and the quark mass contribution $M_{m}$ all have obvious dependence on $Q^{2}$.